culturiqai/signalLLMs/README.md

 ## License

-This research preview is provided for academic and research purposes under the MIT License.
+This research implementation is provided for academic and research purposes under the MIT License.